how-to-create-a-file-upload-form-in-wordpress_b

 Modern file upload drag and drop

-In the Advanced tab of the field options panel, you can also change:
+In the Advanced tab of the field options panel, you have the following options:

 • Style — You can switch between the default Modern style (recommended) and the Classic style.
 Only the Modern style allows for users to upload more than 1 file at a time.